List of DC Universe locations: Naftali

 Naftali is a planet that the Martian Manhunter visited to meet an ancient holy man named K'rkzar.
 It is located in the galaxy MACS0647-JD.

 Oa

-Oa is the homeworld of the Guardians of the Universe that is speculated to be near the center of the Milky Way Galaxy.
+Oa is the homeworld of the Guardians of the Universe and the headquarters of the Green Lantern Corps.
+It is speculated to be near the center of the Milky Way Galaxy.
 It is primarily a desert-like, lifeless planet except for the Guardians' city which contains the central power battery and various buildings.